 - $20 for each submitted video for competition (No C-STEM subscription is required).

 - Best Overall Video

 - Best Film Promoting Computational Thinking

-- Best Video on the theme of the year (Best Video on Manufacturing and Automation)
+- Best Video on the theme of the year (2020: Best Video on Adventure and Exploration)